Vanshika3003/blazeclan_training/readme.md

                 - WebSQL
                     - Available for Chrome
             - Drag-Drop
+                - Interactive and Non-Interactive Elements
+                    - Interactive, elements those are open to accept data from End-User and change its properties e.g. inpue:text all input elements.
+They are not having support for Mouseenter and MouseLeave events
+                    - Non-Interactive elements, they does not Read any values from End-User bust can write or show values to end-user (they are read-only elements).
+They have MouseLeave and MouseEnter events supported, e.g. Table, Div, span, paragraph, etc.
                 - Events used for Dynamic Updates in HTML DOM using following events
                     - dragstart
                         - event.dataTransfer Object